Gazelli Art House Presents Robert Fraser's Groovy Arts Club Band

 The 1960s are undoubtedly marked in the history books as a decade of momentous happenings.
 The new generations saw themselves differently – they were willing to change the society by introducing progressive and emancipatory models of behavior.
 One of the crucial phenomena which had its global effect was the cultural revolution which took place in the United Kingdom after which the whole decade was named The Swinging Sixties.

-After the grim of the post-war years, the youth started embracing modern and hedonistic ideas which were eventually transformed in a more politically articulated movement at the end of the 1960s and the beginning of 1970s.
-London was the epicenter of this revolution, blooming in visual art, music, and fashion.
+After the grim of the post-war years, the youth started embracing new and hedonistic ideas which were eventually transformed in a more politically articulated movement at the end of the 1960s and the beginning of 1970s.
+London was the epicenter of this revolution, blooming in visual arts, music, and fashion.
 The appearance of The Beatles, Mary Quant’s miniskirt, the mods, the antinuclear movement, and sexual liberation all tossed and turned the British society.
 The iconic movie Blow Up by the renowned filmmaker Michelangelo Antonioni encapsulates the dominating and often decadent lifestyle of 1960s London.

 In such an atmosphere Pop Art bloomed, and one of the most prominent figures of the scene was art dealer Robert Fraser.
 This notable figure ran a gallery focused on the latest and most daring British and American artists such as Peter Blake, Bridget Riley, Richard Hamilton, Gilbert and George, and many others.
 Fraser was a trendsetter, since the gallery and his flat were hubs for pop stars, artists, writers and other celebrities including The Beatles and The Rolling Stones members, Marianne Faithfull, William Burroughs, Kenneth Anger, and designer Christopher Gibbs.
-Due to immense popularity, he was even nicknamed Groovy Bob by the writer Terry Southern.
+Due to immense popularity, Robert Fraser was even nicknamed Groovy Bob by the writer Terry Southern.

 Apparently, Robert Fraser was not only the trendiest person in 1960s London, but also the propagator of Pop Art as a truly modern art movement.
 In order to honor his immense cultural and social influence, the Gazelli Art House London decided to organize an exhibition entirely focused on Fraser’s activity.